blakeblackshear/frigate/docs/docs/configuration/autotracking.md

 Note that Frigate will refine and update the `movement_weights` parameter in your config automatically as the PTZ moves during autotracking and more measurements are obtained.

 You can recalibrate at any time by removing the `movement_weights` parameter, setting `calibrate_on_startup` to `True`, and then restarting Frigate.
 You may need to recalibrate or remove `movement_weights` from your config altogether if autotracking is erratic.
+If you change your `return_preset` in any way, a recalibration is also recommended.

 ## Best practices and considerations